coredevel/nextjs-docker-compose/README.md

 # Next.js docker-compose Boilerplate

 This repository provides a quick setup for developing Next.js applications using Docker with docker-compose.
 It's designed to facilitate VS Code container development without cluttering your host machine with Node.js modules, the Node runtime, npm, or other dependencies.
-Using Docker volumes for `node_modules` and VS Code container development dependencies allows for faster build times, especially when repeatedly removing and rebuilding the Docker container.
+Using Docker volumes for `node_modules` and VS Code container dev dependencies allows for faster build times, especially when repeatedly removing and rebuilding the Docker container.

 ## Getting Started